dmarticus/dmarticus.github.io/_posts/2026-02-02-spinning-the-wheel.md

 A few months ago I wrote about [spinning plates](/2025/11/07/spinning-plates.html) and [racing toward bottlenecks](/2025/11/24/racing-towards-bethlehem.html).
 The gist was: LLMs had changed how I work, I was faster but learning less, and I was trying to find a balance between leverage and atrophy.

-I'm done trying to find balance.
-I'm in.
+I've stopped trying to find balance.
+I'm all in.

 Over the holidays I tinkered with [Conductor](https://www.conductor.build/), switched editors to [Zed](https://zed.dev/), refined my [Claude Code setup](https://github.com/dmarticus/dotfiles/tree/main/ai), and kept iterating.
 The models got better.
 The tooling caught up.
 And somewhere in there, I crossed a threshold.
 Now most of my work happens through agents.
 I'm living in Claude Code, spinning up sessions, watching them churn, merging the output.
 The 80/20 flip that Karpathy described happened to me too: 80% agent coding, 20% edits and touchups.[^karpathy]